Louisiana · South

-Highest and lowest tick risk in Caddo County
+Highest and lowest tick risk in Caddo Parish

 Peak-season modeled risk.
 Tick risk is local, even within one county.

-At the summer peak, tick risk across Caddo County runs from Rodessa (moderate) at the high end to Gilliam (low) at the low end.
+At the summer peak, tick risk across Caddo Parish runs from Blanchard (low) at the high end to Gilliam (low) at the low end.
 The difference is habitat: forest cover across the county ranges from 14% to 83%, and more forest and woodland edge means more places ticks can quest for a host.

 CDC county surveillance (established or reported)